What was the best customer service and contact center content from 2018?

 12 customer service resources that CX leaders need to review before 2019

 When it comes to running or working with a contact center in 2019, there is a lot leaders can learn from what experts had to say about the state of customer service in 2018.
-Which is why we know you’ll appreciate a round-up of highlights around call center news and information.
-These curated items include some of our most-read posts along with white papers call center leaders will appreciate.
+Which is why we know you’ll appreciate a round-up of highlights around contact center news and information.
+These curated items include some of our most-read posts along with white papers contact center leaders will appreciate.

 Here’s what the experts said about customer service in 2018: